WhiteSage/django-filter-autotools/README.md

 ## Integrating everything into DRF by default

-Complete example making available several lookups by default for all fields of type `CharField`:
+Complete example making available several lookups by default for all fields of type `CharField`, and conjoined filters for all fields of type `ManyToManyField`:

 filters.py:
 ```python